Azure/opendigitaltwins-dtdl/DTDL/v3-preview/DTDL.v3.md

 ]
 ```

+Inheritance designates a subtype/supertype relation between the Interfaces.
+In the example above, Interface "dtmi:com:example:Room;1" is a supertype, and "dtmi:com:example:ConferenceRoom;1" is a subtype.
+Tools and services may look at the value of the "extends" property to determine supertypes of the Interface, which may be used for additional validation or other service-specific purposes.

 ## Telemetry

 Telemetry describes the data emitted by any digital twin, whether the data is a regular stream of sensor readings or a computed stream of data, such as occupancy, or an occasional alert or information message.